This post may contain affiliate links. Please read my disclosure policy.

 Have Hard Matzo Balls?

-Fluffy matzo balls comes from the ratio of eggs to matzo meal and the mixing and resting process.
+Fluffy matzo balls come from the ratio of eggs to matzo meal and the mixing and resting process.
 Too much oil added to the mix will make them sink, hence why the box here is a helpful shortcut!
 Removing the cover while they cook will also affect them!
 Be patient with your matzo balls!

-The Chicken Soup Itself AKA Jewish Penicillin
+The Chicken Soup Itself, AKA Jewish Penicillin

 For Passover, I like chopping the vegetables larger and more rough (like Nanny did it!), but you can dice as well!